bokeh/bokeh/sphinx/source/docs/user_guide/annotations.rst

     my_arrow.line_color = "blue"
     my_arrow.line_alpha = 0.6

-Arrows may also be configured to refer to additional non-default x-ranges or y-ranges with the ``x_range`` and ``y_range`` properties, in the same way as :ref:`userguide_plotting_twin_axes`.
+Arrows may also be configured to refer to additional non-default x- or y-ranges with the ``x_range`` and ``y_range`` properties, in the same way as :ref:`userguide_plotting_twin_axes`.